Ligament Disruptions

 Other common ligament disruptions include the posterior cruciate ligament (PCL) of the knee, ankle sprains, and separation of the AC joint in the shoulder.

-To schedule an appointment with one of our orthopaedists, call our North Canton office at (330) 305-0838 or use our online appointment request form.
+To schedule an appointment with one of our orthopaedists, call our office at (844) 469-2663 or use our online appointment request form.

 cont-img-ligament-disruptions